firmoholanda/ruby-twitter-bot/readme.md

 installation:

-1. create a twitter api account: to start using the Twitter api, you need to [register your application with Twitter](https://apps.twitter.com/). registration requires you to answer some questions about your application and agree to the [Twitter api terms of use](https://dev.twitter.com/overview/terms/agreement-and-policy). your new application will be assigned a consumer key/secret pair that identifies your application to Twitter.
+1. create a twitter api account;

+to start using the Twitter api, you need to [register your application with Twitter](https://apps.twitter.com/). registration requires you to answer some questions about your application and agree to the [Twitter api terms of use](https://dev.twitter.com/overview/terms/agreement-and-policy). your new application will be assigned a consumer key/secret pair that identifies your application to Twitter.

-2.
+2. insert your api keys and secret;

-change lines 23, 24, 25 and 26 on the twitter_bot.rb file, with your information:
+change lines 23, 24, 25 and 26 on the bin/twitter_bot.rb file, with your information:
   ```
   @@api_config = {
       consumer_key:        "YOUR_CONSUMER_KEY",